 As an independent contractor, can I apply for unemployment benefits due to COVID-19?

 Yes.
-The CARES Act established two types of unemployment benefits real estate professionals may be eligible for:
+The Coronavirus Relief Bill extends the two types of unemployment benefits established under the CARES Act that real estate professionals may be eligible for:

 What are the criteria used for determining if I am eligible unemployment compensation?